chemarinconez/100DaysOfJavaScript/README.md

 ### DAY 1
 I learned about the DOM basic with a project as example.
 I added some code from me using what I understood and the refactored it a little bit.

+### DAY 2
+Today I've been learning more about the DOM with another interesting project.
+In this case I worked with classes (adding and removing them), learning more about the eventListener (today about keypress event).